mirzaaghazadeh/Nato-Alphabet-Test/README.md

-# NATO Alphabet Test
+# Aviation Alphabet Test

-A React-based interactive NATO alphabet testing application designed for training and entertainment.
-Players are tested on their knowledge of the NATO phonetic alphabet with real-world aviation examples.
+A React-based interactive Aviation alphabet testing application designed for training and entertainment.
+Players are tested on their knowledge of the Aviation phonetic alphabet with real-world aviation examples.

 ## Features